I have a passion for home improvement and love giving advice to others for their projects.

 In fact, we were told that the prior owner of our house never attempted the project because they could not agree as a couple whether to do so or not.
 One preferred the natural look of the wood and a cozier atmosphere, while the other preferred a more modern and clean finish.

 Why We Decided to Paint Our Wood Paneling

-For us, it was primarily a question of esthetics.
-The original house was built in the 1930s in a traditional architecture style.
+For us, it was primarily a question of aesthetics.
+The original house was built in the 1930s in a traditional architectural style.
 The family room was added later to create more living space but with its wood finishes, it felt more like an afterthought than a part of the overall house.
-It evoked a sense of cabin-like living that neither fit with the design nor the suburban backdrop of our home.
+It evoked a sense of cabin living that neither fit with the design nor the suburban backdrop of our home.

 We collected opinions from a lot of eager friends and family.
 Some felt we should paint everything the same color, including the pitched roof boards and exposed wood rafters.
 Others felt it would be best if we painted the ceiling rafters but not the roof boards in between.
 The feedback on the paint job for the trim was equally divided.
 To put an end to the dilemma, we turned online, looked at furniture catalogs and home design magazines to gather visual examples for our collection of ideas.

 The most useful source came to us from a friend via Pinterest.
 Side-by-side examples which we could easily compare to one another was tremendously helpful.
 And with that tool in hand, it was finally time to take a vote.

 Our final decision was heavily influenced by one key point: Including any part of the ceiling in our project created a lot of extra, and more difficult, painting.
 Everything else would be very manageable.
 Considering all of what we had learned, we were ready to move forward: paint the walls and all trim, leave the ceiling as is.

 Uninterrupted Time Was Not Easy to Come By